FederatedAI/FATE-Flow/examples/dsl/v1/README.rst

 After you submit a job, you can find your job log in `${Your install path}/logs/${your jobid}`

 The logs for each party are listed in different folders.
-Inside each party folder, logs from different fate_components are also arranged in corresponding sub-folders.
+Inside each party folder, logs from different components are also arranged in corresponding sub-folders.

 FATE-FLOW Usage